-For 2021/22 to 2023/24 combined, the percentage of Year 6 children living with severe obesity varies across Hull's eight Family Hub Clusters from 6.8% to 8.7%.
-There is no statistically significant difference in the prevalence among the eight Family Hub Clusters among Year 6 children nor are any of the Family Hub Clusters statistically significantly different from the Hull average.
+For 2021/22 to 2023/24 combined, the percentage of Year 6 children living with severe obesity varies across Hull's eight Family Hub Clusters from 7.6% to 9.1%.
+There is no statistically significant difference in the prevalence among the eight Family Hub Clusters among Year 6 children.